jeremyhahn/go-trusted-platform/README.md

 ## Architecture

-This Trusted Platform relies on secure boot and the TPM to record measurements that guarantee the integrity of every critical piece of firmware, drivers, and software used to boot into the Operating System.
+This Trusted Platform relies on Secure Boot and the TPM to record measurements that guarantee the integrity of every critical piece of firmware, drivers, and software used to boot into the Operating System.

 The Trusted Platform takes over after the Operating System has booted, and extends the trusted execution environment to any application that integrates with it.
-The Trusted Platform provides a way for servers and clients to prove their identities, attest to operating system and software states / configurations, enforce network policies, and provide secure key management to connected devices.
+The Trusted Platform provides a way for servers and clients to prove their identities, attest to operating system software states & configurations, enforce network policies, and provide secure key management to connected devices.

-In addition to platform integrity, the included Certificate Authority establishes a Public Key Infrastructure (PKI) that's used to issue TLS and digital certificates for any service / device on the network.
+In addition to platform integrity, the included Certificate Authority establishes a Public Key Infrastructure (PKI) that's used to issue TLS and digital certificates for any service or device on the network.

-Private keys generated and used by the Trusted Platform and the applications that integrate with it, are delegated to the Certificate Authority, which relies on the TPM for secure private key generation and storage.
-In addition, the TPM has a true random generator, which the Certificate Authority can be configured to use during certificate generation (the default mode) instead of the random source provided by the Operating System.
+Private keys generated and used by the Trusted Platform (and the applications that integrate with it), are managed by the Certificate Authority, which uses the TPM and/or
+[Hardware Security Modules](https://csrc.nist.gov/glossary/term/hardware_security_module_hsm) for secure private key generation and storage.

+TPM 2.0 has a true Random Number Generator (RNG), which the Certificate Authority can be configured to use during private key and signing operations (the default) instead of the random source provided by the Operating System.

-The traffic between the CPU <-> TPM bus can also be encrypted to help protect against side-channel and hardware based attacks.
+The traffic between the CPU <-> TPM bus supports encryption to help protect against side-channel and other hardware based attacks.

-The default configuration for the Trusted Platform is "use the most secure configuration possible".
-Use the configuration file to tune and optimize the platform.
+The platform configuration file provides examples and documentation on how to tune and optimize the platform according to your desired security posture and application requirements.

 ##### Flow

-The following steps are used to complete device registration, identity validation, platform software state validation, and service delivery.
+The following steps are used to complete device registration, identity validation, platform software state validation, and service delivery, as illustrated on [Remote Attestation With Tpm2 Tools](https://tpm2-software.github.io/2020/06/12/Remote-Attestation-With-tpm2-tools.html).

 ###### Device Registration